superhero1/ffritz/README-6591.md

 There might be LATER BIOS VERSION .. i cant tell if/how it works there, so check twice before proceeding!

 Required is a ftp client which supports passive mode.
-A know issue with some ftp clients is that they sometimes seem to time out during flash update (e.g. ncftp).
-I never had problems with the native Debian/Ubuntu ftp client.
-Most of the linux ftp clients have problems with the line endings provided by the ftp server of the box.
-Don't be confused if reponses seem to no longer match to a command.
-Also recommended is a switch between your PC and the box to avoid the link going down when the box restarts.
-And/or the IP address of your host on the box network (192.168.178) should be configured statically.
+I recommend using the native Ubuntu/Debian ftp client (see troubleshooting section further below).

 Steps: